dev-ev/julia-vs-python-ms-scripting/README.md

          samples:          3
          evals/sample:     1

 Julia allows us to fuse several matrix operations into one.
-Applying the modified matching algorithm with the fused matrix operation in Julia:
+Applying the modified matching algorithm with the fused matrix operations:

      @benchmark matchesfuse(res, single_res_Δ, 1e-5) samples=5